stardog-union/pystardog/README.md

     git push origin feature/add-support-for-x
     ```

 5. Create a pull request against `main`.
 All CircleCI checks should be passing in order to merge your PR.
-CircleCI will run tests against all supported versions of Python, single node and clcluster tests for pystardog, as well as do some static analysis of the code.
+CircleCI will run tests against all supported versions of Python, single node and cluster tests for pystardog, as well as do some static analysis of the code.

 ### Running Tests